 Analysis of the genetic basis of plant quantitative disease resistance

-The basis of multigenic quantitative disease resistance in plants is poorly understood, but such resistance is well known for its track record of durability in agricultural production environments.
+The biological basis of multigenic quantitative disease resistance in plants is poorly understood, but such resistance is well known for its track record of durability in agricultural production environments.
 In collaboration with several other labs we are working to dissect the genetic and mechanistic bases of single and multiple disease resistance in maize.

 With respect to multiple disease resistance, we have found population-based evidence (QTL co-localization, genetic correlations, and gene-phenotype associations) of gene clusters and pleiotropy for disease resistances in rice and maize.
 We are isolating disease QTL in near-isogenic germplasm that can be used for detailed analyses (e.g. physiological, histological, etc.) on the basis of resistance.